Service Animal Policy

 A service animal must be a dog that is trained to perform a task for the benefit of an individual with a disability.
 Under limited circumstances a miniature horse may be permitted as a service animal.
 Patrons who have questions about ADA definitions and requirements should visit ada.gov.

 Emotional support animals, comfort animals, therapy animals, and pets are not permitted.

-A limited number of booster seats are available on a first-come, first-served basis for performances in the Thelma Gaylord Theatre.
-Booster seats may be checked out at the welcome table on the east side of the elevators in the lobby.
+A limited number of booster seats are available on a first-come, first-served basis for performances.
+Booster seats may be checked out at the front office next to the box office.